-Tiger baseball wins series over Missouri on Cade Doughty walk off RBI single in 10th inning
+Tiger baseball wins series over Missouri on Cade Doughty walk-off RBI single in 10th inning

 Latest Weather Blog

-Tiger baseball wins series over Missouri on Cade Doughty walk off RBI single in 10th inning
+Tiger baseball wins series over Missouri on Cade Doughty walk-off RBI single in 10th inning

-A Missouri 8th inning homerun tied the game at 3 but a Cade Doughty RBI single in the 10th lifted LSU to a 4-3 win over Missouri Friday night at Alex Box Stadium.
+A Missouri eighth-inning home run tied the game at 3, but a Cade Doughty RBI single in the 10th lifted LSU to a 4-3 win over Missouri Friday night at Alex Box Stadium.

 LSU advances to 26-12 overall and 9-8 in conference play.
 Missouri moves to 22-14 overall and 5-12 in the SEC.